BrowserBox/BrowserBox/README.md

 Before installing BrowserBoxPro, ensure that your system meets the following requirements:

-- Debian VPS with 2 cores, 4 GB RAM, and 100 GB SSD
+- Debian VPS with 1 cores, 1 GB RAM, and 25 GB SSD (e.g. Nanode from Linode)
-- At least 10 Mbps internet connection
+- At least 5 Mbps internet connection
-- A public hostname with a DNS A record pointing to your VPS's IP address
+- A public hostname with a DNS A record pointing to your VPS's IP address, or localhost certificates installed on your local machine (for example using [mkcert](https://github.com/FiloSottile/mkcert)

 First, update your distribution: